The Day of the Jackal: Influence on later events

 The method for acquiring a false identity and UK passport detailed in the book is often referred to as the "Day of the Jackal fraud" and remained a well known security loophole in the UK until 2007.
+It was used by the Metropolitan Police to create false identities for undercover police officers between the 1960s and 1990s, a practice referred to as a "jackal run," which caused controversy when it came to light in the 2010s.

 The New Zealand Member of Parliament David Garrett claimed the novel's description of identity theft inspired him to create his own fake passport as a "youthful prank".
 The incident further inflamed a national controversy over the law and order campaigner's criminal history.

 In 1975, the Venezuelan terrorist Carlos was dubbed "The Jackal" by The Guardian after one of its correspondents reportedly spotted the novel near some of the fugitive's belongings.

 A copy of the Hebrew translation of The Day of the Jackal was found in possession of Yigal Amir, the Israeli who in 1995 assassinated Yitzhak Rabin, Prime Minister of Israel.

 Would-be assassin Vladimir Arutinian, who attempted to kill US president George W. Bush during his 2005 visit to the Republic of Georgia, was an obsessive reader of the novel and kept an annotated version of it during his planning for the assassination.